What is STorM32 NT about?

 - The possibility of replacing individual NT modules may reduce costs in case of damage.

 - The concept simplifies integration of technological advances: If you need encoders, then build a FOC motor driver module (this has happened!
 See T-STorM32).
 If you need a high-quality ultra-low drift IMU module, then build a high-quality ultra-low drift IMU module.
 If you need a CHDK camera controller, then build a CHDK camera controller.
 And so on.

 The schemes below show, for the v3.x and v1.3x STorM32 boards, what could be a typical, fully NT-ized configuration.

-One further cool thing about the NT concept is that one can continue to use the widely and cheaply available v1.3x STorM32 boards.
+A further cool thing about the NT concept is that one can continue to use the widely and cheaply available v1.3x STorM32 boards.
 The NT concept is fully compatible with them!
-Technically this is possible because the microcontroller pins used for the I2C port can also be configured as UART pins, turning them into the NT bus.
+Technically this is possible because the microcontroller pins used for the I2C port in the the "old" STorM32 can also be configured as UART pins, turning them into the NT bus.
 Even though one doesn't need a new controller board, one nevertheless needs new hardware, at minimum one NT IMU module.